tim-peterson/old2young-reprogramming/intersecting_gene_lists.md

 	write.csv(gene_intersection, file = "/Users/timrpeterson/OneDrive - Washington University in St. Louis/Data/Aging/intersect_liver_kidney.csv")

-## To-do

-1. Get gene homolog tables (from BioMart?) to convert non-mammalian species gene names to their mammalian homologs.
-This will enable us to leverage experiments done in worms, yeast, fish, etc.

-2. Identify a list of transcription factors that control aging-associated genes common to multiple datasets.

-# Convert mouse Rik names to human names
+## Convert mouse Rik names to human names

 `aging_test` is a dataframe of mouse gene expression data. `mouse2human` is a dataframe of mouse to human names converted by Biomart. `mergedname` is a composite data frame "joined" on the mouse names in each dataframe.
 The `by.x` and `by.y` are needed because the mouse gene names aren't the same in the two data frames.

 	mergedname <- merge(mouse2human,aging_test,by.x = "Mouse gene name", by.y="gene_name”)

-# Count occurrences of gene names across multiple lists
+## Count occurrences of gene names across multiple lists

 Remove duplicates `in data->remove duplicates` and make lowercase using `=LOWER() combined with fill down` in Excel.